Visit majormaps.vcu.edu for the online version with links.

 • Seek out practical experience through independent skill-building, internships, shadowing, or part-time work.

-• Get involved with the Financial Management Association, Women in Business, or the Student Managed Investment Portfolio program.
+• Get involved with the Financial Management Association, or the Student Managed Investment Portfolio program and grow your professional network by attending events.

 PREPARING FOR LIFE AFTER COLLEGE